http://www.ipwatchdog.com

 For those who would like to draft and file I have developed a unique process called the Invent & Patent System, which allows inventors to do much of their own work toward preparing and filing patent applications.
 You can then take the output of the system and file it as a provisional patent application, or you could have my firm take what you provide by way of answers and create either a provisional patent application or nonprovisional patent application and file it for you.
 So the system gives you the inventor the choice with respect to how much you want to do on your own.
 Since its inception in 2004, this system has helped independent inventors file tens of thousands of provisional patent applications.

 If you are uncomfortable filing your own patent application and would like me and my firm to assist you we can help.
-We typically can prepare and file a provisional patent application for $1,500 plus filing costs, although for complex inventions the cost can rise to $2,500 plus filing costs.
-If you have us prepare and file the provisional patent application, and then subsequently prepare and file a nonprovisional application for you, the cost of the provisional patent application is deducted from our fees, which means the only extra cost is the government filing fee of $110 for a provisional patent application.
-Below are estimates to provide some information about the likely cost through filing of a nonprovisional utility patent application.
+We typically can prepare and file a provisional patent application for between $1,500 and $2,000 plus filing costs, although for complex inventions (including software and computer implemented processes) the cost can rise to $3,000 to $3,500 plus filing costs.
+If you have us prepare and file the provisional patent application, and then subsequently prepare and file a nonprovisional application for you, the cost of the provisional patent application is deducted from our fees, which means the only extra cost is the government filing fee of $125 for a provisional patent application.

 Good luck!